 As I said at the start of the article, it’s impossible to do justice to the Perl documentation set in one short article, so this has been a very fleeting visit.
 If you only go away with one concept from this article, it should be the fact that the answer to your Perl problem is very likely to be sitting somewhere on your own computer and that looking for it there is likely to be much quicker than asking the question on Usenet.

-One response to “An Introduction to the Perl Documentation”
+One thought on “An Introduction to the Perl Documentation”